-- (3) Requested revenue requirement excludes the transfer of \$4.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
-As permitted by Delaware law, Delmarva Power implemented full allowable rates on September 21, 2020, subject to refund. - (4) Requested revenue requirement excludes the transfer of \$3.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
-As permitted by Delaware law, Delmarva Power will implement full allowable rates on October 6, 2020, subject to refund. - (5) Revenue requirement in initial filing was a decrease of (\$11.5M).
-Through the discovery period in the current proceeding, ComEd agreed to ~(\$2.1M) in adjustments to limit issues in the case. - (6) Reflects 3-year cumulative multi-year plan.
-Company proposed incremental revenue requirement increases of \$0.0M, \$0.0M and \$228.1M with rates effective January 1, 2021, January 1, 2022 and January 1, 2023, respectively.
-The proposed revenue requirement in 2023 reflects \$137.0M increase for electric and \$91.1M increase for gas.
-BGE's proposal is accomplished through a series of proforma revenue requirement adjustments to accelerate certain tax benefits, among other things. - (7) Anticipated schedule, actual dates will be determined by ALJ at status hearing
+- (1) Revenue requirement includes changes in depreciation and amortization expense and other costs where applicable, which have no impact on pre-tax earnings - (2) Pepco filed the multi-year plan enhanced proposal as an alternative to address the impacts of COVID-19.
+Reflects 3-year cumulative multi-year plan.
+Company proposed incremental revenue requirement increases of \$72.6M and \$63.3M with rates effective January 1, 2022 and January 1, 2023, respectively. - (3) Requested revenue requirement excludes the transfer of \$4.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
+As permitted by Delaware law, Delmarva Power will implement full allowable rates on September 21, 2020, subject to refund. - (4) Requested revenue requirement excludes the transfer of \$3.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
+As permitted by Delaware law, Delmarva Power will implement full allowable rates on October 6, 2020, subject to refund. - (5) Reflects 3-year cumulative multi-year plan.
+Company proposed incremental revenue requirement increases of \$0.0M, \$0.0M and \$235.3M with rates effective January 1, 2021, January 1, 2022 and January 1, 2023, respectively.
+The proposed revenue requirement in 2023 reflects \$140.4M increase for electric and \$94.9M increase for gas.
+BGE's proposal is accomplished through a series of proforma revenue requirement adjustments to accelerate certain tax benefits, among other things.